Reading

 KS2 will be able to independently write the title and author of their book at the top of the ‘comment’ section.

-YR and KS1 may need their grown up to write the title and author for them.
+YR and KS1 may need an adult - teacher or adult at home - to write the title and author for them.

 To maintain the quality of education at our school, it is vital that all reading books remain in good condition.
 We expect children and their families to look after our reading books whilst they are at home.
-Parents and carers will be asked to pay to replace any lost or damaged books or logs at a cost of £5.00 per book.
-It is imperative that the children in YR-Y2 bring in their book bag as this helps to preserve the condition of the reading books during transit to and from school and protects the book from inclement weather.
+Parents and carers will be asked to pay to replace any lost or damaged books or logs at a cost, depending on which book they have.
+It is imperative that the children in YR-Y2 bring in their book bag as this helps to preserve the condition of the reading books during transit to and from school, and it protects the book from inclement weather.
 It also helps the children ensure that books are kept separately from water bottles.

 School Library

-We are thrilled that we have recently relaunched our wonderful school library.
-Each class visits at least every fortnight and enjoy relaxing and reading books together.
-The children also choose books to take back to their class to read and borrow a book to take home.
+We are thrilled that we have a well stocked school library.
+Each class visits at least every fortnight and children enjoy relaxing and reading books together.
+The children can choose books to take back to their class to read and also to take home.